OpenBluetoothToolbox/SimpleBLE/simplepyble/README.rst

 Since February 15th 2024, SimpleBLE is now available under a dual-licensing scheme.

+**Update (February 20th, 2024):** The open-source terms have been clarified to ensure that no license conflicts occur when using SimpleBLE in derivative work of other open-source projects.

-**For non-commercial or open-source projects**, SimpleBLE is available under the BSD 3-Clause License, allowing free use and modification.
-However, if derivatives of these projects are used commercially, a commercial license for SimpleBLE is required by the entity selling the software containing SimpleBLE.
+**For open-source projects**, SimpleBLE is currently available under the BSD 3-Clause License only for the following projects: `BrainFlow`_, `InsideBlue`_ and `NodeWebBluetooth`_.
+In order to request to be added to the list of authorized open-source projects, please reach out at ``contact at simpleble dot org``.

-**For commercial usage**, the library is licensed under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.
+**For closed-source or commercial usage**, SimpleBLE is licensed under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.
 To obtain commercial license, please contact me at ``contact at simpleble dot org``.